How do I use the switch statement?

 }

-How do I use the super keyword?
+How do I use the if-then-else statement?

 package org.kodejava.basic;